 Socio-emotional health?

-How do you think AmeriCorps member services that were implemented this year will help students at this school?
+[As needed, if not already covered] How helpful do you think the services that you are involved with are to the students you directly work with at this school?
+Why?

 Are there additional supports that you think need to be put in place in order to help students succeed?
+Are there additional supports or supervision that would help you better meet the needs of students?

 I want to go back now to the specific services you provide to students to understand exactly what you’re doing in the school.
 Please describe your three most important activities/responsibilities at the school (the activities that require the greatest amount of your time)?
 (If at multiple schools, focus on the case study school.)
 For each of these, I’d like to know with whom you collaborate to carry out the activity, who the target audience is, how frequently the activity takes place, and approximately what percentage of time you spend on the activity.